-This article is one of a series in which senior management at RS Components and its parent company, RS Group, explore its Environmental, Social and Corporate Governance (ESG) approach and the role it plays strengthening strategies for better management of Maintenance, Repair and Operations (MRO) of company sites and facilities.
+This article is one of a series in which senior management at RS and its' parent company, RS Group, explore its Environmental, Social and Corporate Governance (ESG) approach and the role it plays strengthening strategies for better management of Maintenance, Repair and Operations (MRO) of company sites and facilities.

 Here Andrea Barrett, Vice President of Social Responsibility and Sustainability at RS Group, shares five ways that RS can help you to meet your ESG targets.